 The main rescue bridle and rescue bridle tunnel is located just behind the harness shoulder connection point.
 The rescue bridles are connected using a "figure 8" knot and can be replaced if damaged.

 IMPORTANT: The rescue bridle tunnel zipper must be closed from end-to-end.

 STORAGE

 Back pocket (1)

-The back pocket is designed to store the pilots rucksack and other light accessories during flight.
+The back pocket is designed to store personal stuff and light accessories during flight.